RagibMajumder/general-purpose-bot/replit.md

 1. Connect to Discord using the TOKEN secret
 2. Listen for commands with the `!` prefix
 3. Respond to various utility commands

+### Development Mode
+In development, the bot stays active for 15 minutes of inactivity before going idle.
+It will restart when you open the Repl.

+### Production Deployment
+For 24/7 operation, deploy the bot using the Deploy button:
+- **Deployment Type**: VM (Reserved Virtual Machine)
+- **Run Command**: `python main.py`
+- **Uptime**: Continuous 99.9% availability
+- The bot will maintain a constant connection to Discord and respond to commands anytime

 ## Files
 - `main.py` - Main bot code with all commands and event handlers